Marius-PA/ComputerScienceNotes/Notes/week09-13_october/setsnumber.md

     01111011 (base 2) = 0111 (base 2), 1011 (base 2) = 7B (base 16)

     0111 (base 2) = 7 (base 10) = 7 (base 16)
     1011 (base 2) = 11 (base 10) = B (base 16)

+---

+# Hexidecimal Usage

+It is ***shorthands*** for humans, uses less space than binary with an easier representation, uses less space on hard drive.